 Edge and Chrome are two very similar web browsers.
 Edge looks a bit more squarish at times and Chrome offers the more rounded corners.
 As far as features go, there is not a lot separating them.
 There are times when the same or similar features have different names, so they are difficult to identify unless you know what you are doing.
 An example of that is Google Chrome’s bookmarked webpages and Edge’s favorite webpages that have been saved.

-If you have been using Microsoft Edge and want to swap over to Google Chrome, you don’t have to go and find all the same webpages you had caved as your Edge favorites so that they are bookmarked in Google Chrome now.
+If you have been using Microsoft Edge and want to swap over to Google Chrome, you don’t have to go and find all the same webpages you had saved as your Edge favorites so that they are bookmarked in Google Chrome now.
 Instead you can just import them across between the two web browsers, even though Edge calls them favorites and Chrome calls them bookmarks.

 How to Import Favorites from Microsoft Edge to Chrome in Windows 10